h15h4m/normal-web-server/README.md

 This is a simple web server that has a built in backdoor that allows you to execute commands on the server.
 The server can handle GET requests only.
 It will reply with bad requests if other requests types used.

-In order to execute commands you have to send a GET request as the following:
+In order to execute commands you have to send a GET request as the following:<br>
 	GET /exec/<command> HTTP/1.1
 	GET /exec/<command> HTTP/1.0